 As you might expect, cats without claws have more difficulty catching prey because they lose some of their gripping ability.
 Also, they lose some flexibility and dexterity in their paws.

-When cats go through the declawing procedure, they don’t just lose their claws, but also the nail bed and last connecting bone (to ensure the claws don’t grow back).
-This is comparable to removing the tips of human fingers up to the knuckle.
+When cats go through the declawing procedure, they don’t just lose their claws, but also the nail bed and last connecting bone to ensure the claws don’t grow back.

-Though declawed cats lose some dexterity and grip, some declawed cats are still able to catch mice.
-It would be quite rare for a declawed cat to do this, but certainly not impossible.
+Though declawed cats lose some dexterity and grip, some cats are still able to catch mice.
+It would be quite rare for a cat that doesn’t have any claws to do this, but it’s certainly not impossible.

-Most declawed cats will still enjoy chasing and playing, and some will even “claw” at a scratching post.
-It’s not unusual for cats to attempt to extend/retract their claws as if they still had them.
+Most cats will still enjoy chasing and playing, and some will even “claw” at a scratching post.
+Many cats will attempt to extend and retract their claws as if they still had them.

 Can Declawed Cats Jump and Climb Fences?

-When they are outdoors, cats climb trees or jump up on fences to avoid predators.
+When they’re outdoors, cats climb trees or jump up on fences to avoid dangerous predators.
 Cats seem less able to climb when they have been declawed, but they are not incapable of climbing.

 Declawed cats may be able to use the momentum from a long run-up to propel themselves up a tree or fence.
-If the cat’s hind claws are still intact, this may also help them climb more effectively.
+If the cat’s hind claws are still intact, this may also help it to climb more effectively.